Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 ---

 # Data Description:
+In this one-pager, we explore distinct temporal patterns in crimes across San Francisco — focusing on Robbery, Assault, and Weapon Law crimes.
+What if the timing of these crimes could tell us more than the crimes themselves?

-The dataset, sourced from the San Francisco Police Department Incident Reports, includes reported incidents spanning from 2003 to the present.
-For this analysis, the data was accessed on June 2, 2025, which serves as the cutoff date.
+To support this exploration, the dataset used in this analysis consists of reported crime incidents in San Fransisco from 2003 till present and is sourced from the [San Fransisco Police Department Incident Reports](https://data.sfgov.org/browse?category=Public+Safety&sortBy=relevance&page=1&pageSize=20).
+The data was accessed on June 2, 2025, which serves as the cutoff date.
 To ensure consistency and complete annual coverage, we focus exclusively on data from 2003 to 2024.
-Our study centers on three key crime categories: Robbery, Assault, and Weapon Law Violations, which will be known to be highly correlated.

 # Are These Crimes Partners in Crime?

-The figure below presents three scatter plots showing the temporal relationships between Robbery, Assault, and Weapon Law Violations over the 168 hours of a standard week (7 days × 24 hours).
-Each point represents the number of reported incidents during a specific hour, providing a visual comparison of how these crime types vary—and potentially align—over the hours of the week.
+The figure below presents three scatter plots showing the temporal relationships between Robbery, Assault, and Weapon Law crimes over the 168 hours of a standard week (7 days × 24 hours).
+Each point represents the number of reported incidents during a specific hour ($crime_1$, $crime_2$), providing a visual comparison of how these crime types vary and potentially align over the hours of the week.
 <!-- Calendar Figure -->
 <div style="text-align: center;">
   <img src="Calender.png" width="150%" />